 A decade later on November 13, 2003, they invited Baker’s living descendants to the village to offer them an apology directly.
 Ten of Baker’s descendants arrived in Fiji, including his great-great-grandson Geoff Lester from Australia.
 They were joined by the prime minister of Fiji Laisenia Qarase, the Great Council of Chiefs, Nabutautau chief Ratu Filimoni Nawawabalavu, the great-grandson of the chief who ordered Baker’s death, a Methodist pastor descending from a surviving member of the Baker party, and hundreds of villagers from the area.

 The forgiveness ceremony began with the ritual drinking of kava and a reenactment of the events leading up to Baker’s death.
 They then held a Christian service, followed by a traditional Fijian apology culminating, after six hours, in the “symbolic cutting of the chains of curse and bondage” and Baker’s relatives releasing balloons into the air.
 They were then presented with offerings of woven mats, tabua, and a slaughtered cow.
 The family assured the tribespeople that they held no resentment for the acts of their ancestors, and they believed Baker’s spirit was at rest.

-A necklace of tabua, polished sperm whale teeth.
+A necklace of tabua, polished sperm whale teeth

 In the years since, the village received funding for a school from the government, leading them to believe the curse has finally been lifted.
-They avoid the old abandoned village, and are still weary of restless spirits wandering the thick jungle around them.
+They avoid the old abandoned village, and are still wary of restless spirits wandering the thick jungle around them.